gehrigkeane/gehrigkeane.github.io/index.md

 ### Livingston Household - Ceremony Location

 Our vision of the ceremonies is as follows: Arrival at the Livingston residence around 3:30PM.
 Loose socialization and hors d'oeuvres until everyone arrives and has been introduced.
-Around 3:45PM Andrea and I will announce our thanks to everyone in attendance, and then recite our vows for one another.
+Around 3:45PM Andrea and I will announce our thanks to everyone in attendance, and then recite our vows to one another.
 Proceeding vows we'll sign the marriage license and begin pictures!
 Finally, after the mothers are sated we'll depart for Dinner!

 **Address:** 11414 West Lost Creek Circle, Wichita, KS